-“ELA” stands for Electric Autonomous and is an EZ10 manufactured by EasyMile.
-The unit has a 12 passenger capacity and operates independently of a steering wheel.
-Instead, the navigation system uses 3D mapping, GPS localization, advanced LiDAR sensors and video cameras to steer the vehicle along its path and react to any unexpected elements in real-time.
+“ELA” stands for Electric Autonomous.
+The units have an 8 -12 passenger capacity and operate independently of a steering wheel.
+Instead, the navigation system uses 3D mapping, GPS localization, advanced LiDAR sensors, and video cameras to steer the vehicle along its path and react to any unexpected elements in real-time.
 A cell signal is used to transfer general vehicle data, the same way Zonar and SMI systems work on School buses and Motorcoaches.
-This signal connects through a 4G cell network which is supplied by our project sponsor, TELUS.
-The TELUS connection is critical, not just for system monitoring, but for research purposes as it has provided data to the University of Calgary and University of Alberta research.
-The unit is 100% Electric and requires regular charging to recharge the battery life of up to 14 hours.
+This signal connects through a 4G cell network.
+The units are 100% Electric and require regular charging to recharge the battery life of up to 14 hours.

-EasyMile vehicles are safe and have been deployed in over 170 locations around the world, in 20 different countries, and four continents.
+Autonomous vehicles used in ELA’s various pilot projects (manufactured by either EasyMile or General Motors) are safe and have been deployed in over 170 locations around the world, in 20 different countries, and four continents.
 Throughout these deployments, there has been continual evolution and improvements made to the technology, taking into account the countless hours of operation and experiences of several hundred thousand passengers throughout the world.
-Proven safe, and under the supervision of an onboard PWT attendant at all times, this shuttle operates at very low speeds of 12 km/hour.
-The vehicle itself is accessible to the public through an online booking system and is equipped with an automatic access ramp for those with mobility challenges.
+Proven safe, and under the supervision of an onboard PWT attendant at all times and operate at low speeds.
+The vehicle are accessible to the public and is equipped with an automatic access ramp for those with mobility challenges.

 These pilot projects will help showcase Pacific Western Group of Companies as a leader in the transportation industry and displays our commitment to the exploration of forward-thinking technology solutions.